- Dental extractions including third molars (wisdom teeth)

 Dr.Pihlstrom enjoys skiing, golf, soccer, travel and gastronomy

-Please bring with you your dental and medical insurance information, patient registration paperwork, your referral
+Please bring with you your dental and medical insurance information, patient registration paperwork, your referral, and x-ray(s) if provided to you by your dentist.

 - Absolutely nothing to eat or drink for 8 hours prior, with the exception of water up to 3 hours before, the surgery appointment.